Lucho-A/Auditing-SAP/README.md

 # Auditing-SAP-Minimal
-Script (minimal/example version) for auditing SAP HANA plattforms in Java
+Script for auditing SAP HANA plattforms in Java

+(Under development) This is a minimal/example version.
+For in-deep version, as well, for others systems/plattforms (Cybersecurity, Oracle, MySQL, AIX, among others), pls, contact me! (luis.alfie@gmail.com)